vazco/uniforms/README.md

 ### Validation options and modes

-Form can be validated in one those three styles:
+Any form can be validated in one those three styles:

 * `onChange`
     Validate on every change.